fmaguire/mag_sim_paper/manuscript.md

 Bin purity, i.e. the number of genomes present in a bin at >5% coverage, was largely equivalent across assemblers, with a very marginally higher purity for IDBA.
 Across binning tools maxbin2 proved an exception with nearly twice as many bins containing multiple species as the next binner (Fig. @fig:chromcoverpurity B).
 The remaining binning tools were largely equivalent, producing chimeric bins at approximately the same rates.
-Unlike coverage, purity was strongly affected by the number of close relatives in the metagenome to a given input genome.
+Unlike coverage, purity was potentially affected by the number of close relatives in the metagenome to a given input genome.
-Specifically, the closer the nearest relative the less pure the bin (Fig. [S2](#fig:purityphylo)).
+Specifically, the closer the nearest relative the less pure the bin (Fig. [S3](#fig:purityphylo)), however, the proportion of variance explained by the regressions were very low for both analyses.
+There was not a clear relationship between coverage of a bin and purity with frequent observations of low purity but high coverage bins and pure but low coverage bins.

 #### Plasmids